-You are expected to attend all classes.
-As we will cover a great deal of material in the class sessions (which may include material not covered in the readings and/or homework), your attendance will be critical to keeping current and being prepared for the exams.
-Your participation, whether through questions or providing your insight on the topics we cover is very valuable to not only yourself, but also your classmates.
+As we will cover a great deal of material in the class sessions, which will include material not covered in the readings and/or homework, your attendance will be critical to keeping current and being prepared for the exams as all subjects covered, both in the class and in the written materials, will be part of each exam.
 Past semesters have shown a strong correlation between class attendance and overall course performance.
 The material we cover in class supplements the material in the book.
 Therefore, reading the book is a complement (not a substitute) for attending class.
 I understand that over the course of 28 sessions, personal and religious conflicts come up and you may need to miss a class.
 If you miss class, please ensure to stay updated and review the material that you missed.